HAWK-Digital-Environments/HAWKI/_documentation/Apache Deployment.md

 **Create Storage Link**

-To allow clients too read files from the storage folder, we need to create a symbolic link for the storage.
+To allow clients to read files from the storage folder, we need to create a symbolic link for the storage.
 Use the following command to create the symbolic link:

 ```